Simnas: Places of Interest

 was built 1520 - 1526.
-It's the oldest church in Southern Lithuania and the only one cross-shaped church in the entire Lithuania.
+It's the oldest church in Southern Lithuania and the only cross-shaped church in the entire Lithuania.

 100 years passed after the baptism of Lithuania.
-Country was sparsely populated and there were a few churches and no parishes.
+The country was sparsely populated and there were a few churches and no parishes.
 Every nobleman started to build a private church in a manor estate with privilege to the new priest.
 When Jonas Zaberezinskis got Simnas manor from the Great Duke of Lithuania in 1506, he acted in the same way.
 The church was built in 1520 and looked like a castle with narrow windows and wall thickness up to 1,5 metres.
 According to some accounts, the church shape was designed under influence of Italian Renaissance architect Aristotele Fioravanti works in Moscow, Russia.

-First priest of the church got privileges as follows: 3 villages in his possession, inn in Simnas, fire wood and timber for free, free fish from Simnas lake, to use a grain mill free of charge, 4 rich farmers to supply food and cash, 10% of summer harvest from Simnas manor.
+The first priest of the church got privileges as follows: 3 villages in his possession, inn in Simnas, fire wood and timber for free, free fish from Simnas lake, to use a grain mill free of charge, 4 rich farmers to supply food and cash, 10% of summer harvest from Simnas manor.
 People were charged for church service and everyone must donate Christmas money for church.

-In 1551 the nobleman of Simnas manor died leaving no heirs and the church became property of the king.
-He leased the church to a nobleman for symbolic charge.
-Church was built without a proper roof, so for the next 300 years the church had a roof made of planks and covered by straw and dust saw.
-Only in the beginning of the 1800's the roof was covered by clay slates.
+In 1551, the nobleman of Simnas manor died leaving no heirs and the church became property of the king.
+He leased the church to a nobleman for a symbolic charge.
+The church was built without a proper roof, so for the next 300 years the church had a roof made of planks and covered by straw and sawdust.
+Only in the beginning of the 1800's was the roof was covered by clay slates.

-In 1738 the organ was mentioned in the church log book.
+In 1738, the organ was mentioned in the church log book.
 When Napoleon's army retreated back from an unsuccessful company in Russia in 1812, the church was converted to military hospital and devastated by soldiers.